springernature/vpat/springerlink.md

 <br><br>
 Images found at checkout.springer.com that are used to convey meaning (e.g. images to signify which credit cards we accept) are not supplemented with text and cannot be perceived by users of Assistive Technology.
 These issues are resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 <br><br>
-The Freshdesk customer services widget uses background images without text equivalents to initiate functionality.
+The Freshdesk customer services widget uses controls without accessible names.
 We are actively working to solve this problem.
 Additionally, we have provided alternate means of accessing customer services on our "Contact Us" page, including a contact email address, a support ticket system, and helpdesk telephone numbers.
 </td>
 </tr>
 <tr id="use-of-color" valign="top">